pbrudny/learning-solidity-2018/README.md

 ### 04_lottery_10_users.sol
 * 10 users limit
-* user has to pay 0.1 ether to join the Lottery
+* user has to pay 0.1 ether to join the lottery
 * same user can join once
 * owner of the contract can join the lottery
 * when 10 users join then the winner is picked